dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 ### Aside: Two-way Data Binding in Angular

 But wait!
 [Angular](https://angular.io) has the "banana-in-a-box" `[(ngModel)]`, right?
 On the surface, this may look like persistence of automagical two-way data binding.
 However, that is not the case.
-[Two-way binding `[()]` syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) simply shortcuts property and event binding in a template, and the [`ngModel` directive](https://angular.io/docs/ts/latest/api/forms/index/NgModel-directive.html) supplies an `ngModelChange` event for you.
+[Angular's two-way binding `[()]` syntax](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) simply shortcuts property and event binding in a template, and the [`ngModel` directive](https://angular.io/docs/ts/latest/api/forms/index/NgModel-directive.html) supplies an `ngModelChange` event for you.
 To learn more about this, check out [this article on two-way binding in Angular](https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html).

 The following are functionally equivalent and demonstrate the `ngModel` directive: